unoti/binary-palindrome/README.md

 Note that only the Naive version is correct, and there is some kind of problem in the other versions that I didn't track down.
 But the order of magnitude of the speeds is correct.

-* Negligible time for the skipper is because when you turn on optimization the compiler is able to determine at compile time how many loop iterations there will be, and just prints that number.
+\* Negligible time for The Skipper is because when you turn on optimization the compiler is able to determine at compile time how many loop iterations there will be, and just prints that number.
 If I turn on number printing, I get 0.13s, which isn't a fair comparison to the other tests because they don't print numbers.

 # Conclusion
 Of all the approaches, I like the naive version best.
 It was the easiest to get right, is the most maintainable, and doesn't require hand-alteration of the code for varying numbers of bits and bytes.